bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 2. Choose the **Business variable** option, and then the **leaveRequest** variable
 3. Click **Next**
 4. Unselect **requesterName** and **status** as the process doesn't need this information from the form to instantiate
-   Business data attributes mapped to a contract input are automatically instantiated thanks to a script generated along with the contract inputs themselves
+   The default values of business data attributes mapped to contract inputs are automatically set thanks to a script generated along with the contract inputs themselves.
 5. Click **Preview** to view this script, and then **Finish**, **OK** and **OK**
 6. In the **Execution** pane > **Contract** tab, a complex contract input is created, mapped to the selected attributes of the **leaveRequest** business variable, as shown here:

 ![Contract](images/contract_for_tasklist.png)

-To manually set the default value of the attributes _status_ and _requesterName_ when the leave request is submitted, edit the script:
+Whe nthe leave request is submitted, _status_ and _requesterName_ must default values must be set.
+To do so, edit the script:

 1. Go back to the **Data** pane, **Pool variables** tab, **Business variables** table
 2. Click on **leaveRequest** and on the **Edit...** button